 Does Purism comply with CALEA requirements?

-Will this run Coreboot have ME neutralized with ME_cleaner?
+Will this run coreboot and have the Intel ME neutralized?

 Why don’t you build a free UI ontop of Mer (Sailfish OS)?
 Or resurrect Firefox OS?
 Or insert-name-here?